Summary

 Job offer

-You must give the applicant the original job offer that is signed and dated by you and the applicant to upload with their application.
+You must provide a copy of the original job offer that is signed and dated by you and the employee-applicant.

 • be printed on business letterhead that shows your business address, telephone/fax numbers, email and website addresses